 Arts

 The Foundation has a particular interest in the visual arts, reflecting the interest and expertise of its founder, Nicolai Tangen.
-It also seeks to develop close relationships with a limited number of partner institutions, primarily in the UK and Norway, with which projects are jointly envisaged and realised.
+It seeks to develop close relationships with a limited number of partner institutions, primarily in the UK and Norway.